 - It marked the Celt’s New Year’s Eve.
 It was the night when ghosts returned among the living.
 The Druid Lord of Darkness, Samhain, allegedly chased the spirits around the towns to get them back to where they belonged.
 This possibly has provided, two thousand years later, the most popular Halloween costume ideas: ghosts, skeletons, witches and vampires.

 - Speaking of vampires, who, as we all know, reside in Transylvania, a spooky region of Romania, ever enveloped in mysterious fog, where people wear garlic necklaces and always watch over their shoulder for a dark silhouette of a certain Mr Dracula.
-(I’m joking, it’s mostly sunny over there and the people are actually quite trendy, although they love garlic, in foods!)
+(I’m joking, it’s mostly sunny over there, and the people are actually quite trendy, although they love garlic, in foods!)
 Yes, the Romanians have serious reason to celebrate Halloween!
-Only that they should do so on November 29th, on St. Andrews Day (the saint patron of wolves).
-For this is the spooky time when the gates of heaven open for the ghosts to come down on Earth and create havoc among the wolves and the vampires – the unfortunate ghouls caught in purgatory and messing badly with the living.
-The day officially marks the beginning of winter, when the evil spirits will look to steal the power of future crops.
+They should only do so on November 29th, on St. Andrews Day (the saint patron of wolves), for this is the spooky time when the gates of heaven open for the ghosts to come down on Earth and create havoc among the wolves and the vampires – the unfortunate ghouls caught in purgatory and messing badly with the living.
+The day officially marks the beginning of winter, when the evil spirits will look to steal future crops’ power.
 The people have tried everything in their power to thwart the malefic forces’ action.
-Apparently, garlic provided the best results, keep this in mind if you happen to run into Dracula one day.
+Apparently, garlic provided the best results; keep this in mind if you happen to run into Dracula one day.
 Luckily, he’s too fancy and easily offended by the pungent stench of an otherwise healthy veggie, a veritable natural antibiotic.
 Hmm, I wonder now, would an injection with penicillin work as a deterrent for vampire bites?
 And what do you do if you try that and it turns out your vampire has a penicillin allergy?
 I would probably act on instinct and call 999, forgetting the damned initial reason!

-- In some cultures, including the Romanian one, women believed that on All Hallows Eve, their future husband would show in their dreams.
-To a nonbeliever it might sound a bit fishy; perhaps is the “trick” part of the “trick-or-treat”.
-Jus’ sayin’; I believe in everything, including dreams!
-And why shouldn’t I when my most recurrent one is that I’m cruising?
+- In some cultures, including the Romanian one, women believed that their future husbands would show in their dreams on All Hallows Eve.
+It might sound a bit fishy if you are a nonbeliever; perhaps it is the “trick” part of the “trick-or-treat”.
+Just sayin’; I believe in everything, including dreams!
+And why shouldn’t I when my most recurrent one is that I’m still cruising?
 Not bad for a nightmare, eh? 😋

 - All the rest is a modern adaptation to a probably way older tradition for which there is no available information.
 I debated this problem and gave my honest opinion on how much we know and how much we don’t know here.